vlang/doom/README.md

 There are several things that are allowed in translated code:
 - Globals
 - `++/--` expressions and int to bool conversions (`for i-- {`)
-- Variables can be unsed
+- Variables can be unused
 - Immutability is not enforced

 All of these except for the globals are going to be fixed by the translator: